-Acute Diarrhea in Cats
+Acute Diarrhoea in Cats

-Cats with acute diarrhea may defecate more frequently, and may have softer, looser or more watery faeces.
+Cats with acute diarrhoea may defecate more frequently, and may have softer, looser or more watery faeces.
 Blood, mucus, or even parasites may be visible in or on their stools and they may have accidents in the house.

 If there is also vomiting, lethargy or loss of appetite, the diarrhoea is indicative of more serious causes.

-Diarrhea is characterised by stool that is soft, loose or watery.
+Diarrhoea is characterised by stool that is soft, loose or watery.

 Other signs may include: